aburnsy/blaithin/README.md

 ```

 ### 3. Backfill historical data
+Once Docker runs, the historic data should run from Mage

 As the data for the project is scraped from the web using BS4, no historic data is available.
 As such, without backfilling, the temporal charts will not have anything to show.

 I have collected historical data for a number of weeks which can be used.